Shepherd’s Pie Cooked on the Grill

 • Add cream, butter, salt and pepper, and mash until creamy.
 Adjust liquids and seasonings to your preference.
 Set aside.

-• Preheat Grill or Smoker to 375 degrees F using cherry wood.
+• Preheat Grill: Prepare grill or smoker to 375 degrees F using cherry wood.

-• In a 12-inch large cast iron pan over medium heat add olive oil.
+• Cook Meat: In a 12-inch large cast iron pan over medium heat, add olive oil.
 Add ground beef or lamb, dust with dry rub, and stir to brown (about 8 minutes).
-Remove beef and side aside.
-(If the fat from the beef has cooked off, you may need to add 1/2 tablespoon of olive oil prior to adding the vegetables.
-Otherwise leave the liquids that remain from the meat).
+Remove beef and set aside.

-• In the same cast iron pan, over medium heat, add onions and carrots and sauté about 5-7 minutes until starting to soften.
+• Cook Vegetables: In the same cast iron pan, over medium heat, add onions and carrots and sauté about 5-7 minutes until starting to soften.
 Add garlic and cook 1 more minute.

-• Gently coat the mashed potatoes evenly over the filling.
+• Top with Mashed Potatoes: Gently coat the mashed potatoes evenly over the filling.
 Add peaks and valley's using a fork to make S-patterns along the potatoes.

 Nutrition